sbstjn/node-bundesligacrawl/README.md

+Current `In Development` Version.
+There might be bugs :)

 This is a basic crawler for getting the results or upcomign matches for the German Fußball Bundesliga.
 Fire up `node parse.js` and enter the needed params in your terminal:

     02:11:03 > node parse.js